drakotopar/software-reengineered/README.md

 Hi geeks!

-Code here isto demonstrate the concepts of the blog http://software-reengineered.com/
+Code here is to demonstrate the concepts of the blog http://software-reengineered.com/

 In software-reengineered, I am highlighting some bad habit I have